tendermint/tendermint/docs/tools/debugging/proposer-based-timestamps-runbook.md

 documentation]().

-If the application does not implement a way to update the consensus parameters programatically, then it must be updated to do so.
+If the application does not implement a way to update the consensus parameters programatically, then the application itself must be updated to do so.
 More information on updating the consensus parameters via ABCI can be found in the [FinalizeBlock documentation](https://github.com/tendermint/tendermint/blob/841204c9a020cbc255fa117eca2ed6541b3786a7/spec/abci++/abci++_methods_002_draft.md#L576).